MahmoudMabrok/ChatWithCode/README.md

 # Chat with Code
-Local chat with codebase app built using Ollama as LLM and lang chain as framework.
+Local chat with your local git based repository, built using Ollama, HuggingFaceEmbeddings, LangChain.

 ## How to use